gaia-adm/account-management-server/README.md

 ## Setup for development
 1. Install PostgreSQL (the site was developed with 9.5, but anything >=9.1 should work)
+    - you should use the gaia-account-management-db project for setting this up
 2. Install [NodeJS](https://nodejs.org), which includes the [npm](https://www.npmjs.com/) package manager.
 3. Install global dependencies.
 These can all be installed *without* the global option, but are easier to develop with when done globally.
 (Install at once: ```npm install -g knex mocha dredd aglio```)
     1. ```npm install -g knex```